oysteijo/npy_array/README.md

 | c_npy_matrix_write_file| npy_array_save |
 | c_npy_matrix_free      | npy_array_free |

-The new names are shorter and more decriptive.
+The new names are shorter and more descriptive.

 The next big change is that loading `.npz` files no longer returns an array of pointers to npy_arrays.
-It will now return a special linked list structure of numpy arrays, `npy_array_list_t`.
+It will now return a special linked list structure of _Numpy_ arrays, `npy_array_list_t`.

-The API calls for `.npz`  has also been changed accoringly.
+The API calls for `.npz`  has also been changed accordingly.

 | Old name                 | New name             |
 |--------------------------|----------------------|